chrischarlesgibson/work-day-scheduler/README.md

 ---

-Random Password Generator is an application that takes user input and generates a random password([Link to project found here](https://chrischarlesgibson.github.io/password-generator/)).
-The user is prompted to input what length they want their password to be.
-As well as whether they want it to include lowercase, uppercase, numbers and/or special characters.
-The user must input a length between 8 and 128 and must also pick at least one character type(lowercase, uppercase, numbers and/or special characters).
+Work Day Scheduler is an application that allows the user toeffectively plan and manage their day.([Link to project found here](https://chrischarlesgibson.github.io/work-day-scheduler/)).

 ## Usage

 ---

-Clicking the "generate password" button will prompt the user to start inputting their criteria.Once all criteria is answered by the user, a unique and random password matching the users criteria will appear on the screen.
+The user is presented with a schedule from 9AM-5PM and can enter in what they want to do in each hour and then can save it by clicking the blue save icon on the right.
+The present hour block is color coded as red, past hours as gray and future hours as green.

 ![how to use GIF](./Assets/password%20generator%20GIF.gif)

-## Technologies Used
+## Built With

 ---

 - JavaScript
 - CSS
 - HTML
+- Moment.js
+- Bootstrap
+- JQuery
+- Google fonts
+- Font Awesome

+## Technologies Used

+---

 - Screencastify
 - prettier code formatter